-Figure: I.2.2.z.2-1: Primary authentication with external domain
+Figure: I.2.2.z.2-1: Primary authentication with Credential Holder

-0. The UE shall be configured with credentials from the Credentials holder e.g. SUPI containing a network-specific identifier and credentials for any key-generating EAP-method.
+0. The UE shall be configured with credentials from the Credentials holder e.g. a UE ID used for authentication with the CH/AAA and credentials for any key-generating EAP-method.
+If the CH and the SNPN belong to different domains, the UE shall also be configured with a separate SUPI.
+NOTE X: The SUPI and UE ID may be identical.

 Editor's Note: How the credentials are provisioned in the UE is FFS.